IBM/maximo-labs/docs/facilitator_instructions.md

 ## Lab 1 Connect Devices

-1. You hgave completed the pre-requisites required for [All Labs](../facilitator_instructions)above.
+1. You have completed the pre-requisites required for [All Labs](../facilitator_instructions)above.

 2. You have a Nordic Thingy.
-You can [purchase](../facilitator_instructions) Nordic Thingy.
+See the sections below for purchasing a Nordic Thingy.

-## Lab 3 Monitor Assets
+## Lab 2 Monitor Assets

-1. You have completed Lab 1 Connect  devices
+1. You have completed Lab 1 Connect Devices

-2.

-### Purchasing a Nordic Thingy
+# Purchasing a Nordic Thingy
 Purchasing a Nordic Thingy is a 4-step process:

 1. Go to the Nordic Semiconductor website:https://www.nordicsemi.com/Software-and-Tools/Prototyping-platforms/Nordic-Thingy-52